High Risk Pancreatic Cancer Screening Clinic

 Parking: Free with validation, using your green parking ticket when you register at your appointment.
 Use the Lee Street Parking Garage directly across the street from University Hospital and Emergency Department.

-Our High-Risk Pancreatic Cancer Clinic is one of the first programs in the country that screens patients with key risk factors for the pancreatic cancer.
+Our High Risk Pancreatic Cancer Screening Clinic was one of the first programs in the country.
+In 2022, this program was named National Pancreas Foundation Academic Center of Excellence for Pancreatic Cancer.
+We screen people with key risk factors for pancreatic cancer.

 Screening for Pancreatic Cancer

-- Obtain a detailed family and personal history
+- Review medical, family and health symptom history

 - Endoscopic ultrasound (EUS)